captn3m0/the-joy-of-software-development/security.md

 If you do, make sure that you have a PhD in crypto, get it published, vetted, standardized and wait a long time(years) before using it in production.

-#Some Basic Principles
+# Some Basic Principles

-##Least privilege
+## Least privilege
 Any piece of code that running on the system should be able to the least amount of damage if it falls apart.
 For instance, is your script only supposed to write to database, make sure that it doesn't have rights to drop the database.

 Even simple things like opening a file in r+w mode when just r would suffice matter.
 Make sure that the next time you are building something, all its portions are running with the least rights they possibly can.

 The point of computer security is to mitigate and reduce the possible threats to a system, and the principle of least privilege is an excellent rule that does exactly that.

-##Saving passwords
+## Saving passwords
-Don't store passwords in plaintext, like what youporn did.
+Don't store passwords in plaintext, like what youporn did[TODO:Citation].
 Don't just hash them with sha1 like what LinkedIn did.
 Don't encrypt them with AES like what Adobe did.

 Just use bcrypt. bcrypt is a slow hashing algorithm that is specifically made to deter attacks such as brute-forcing and rainbow tables.
 It incorporates a salt and a cost parameter to be future proof.

 It is trivial to use in all programming languages, and is widely supported.
 Don't overthink it and just use bcrypt.

+Argon is another hash function that has been vetted and is recommended for password hashing.
+Do check if it is available in your language of choice easily.

-##Don't trust users
+## Don't trust users
 While its true that not all users are going to attack your system., it only takes one determined hacker to screw things up.
 Consider all user input to be tainted.
 The location based with that you were thinking about can be hacked by simply spoofing the GPS.
 The user's about me field is not always going to be text.
 And the hidden userid field in your HTML needs to be validated as well.

 This can be understood especially well if you have ever worked on a multiplayer game.
 Game Developers always have the choice of making dumb clients where all computations are done on servers, or intelligent clients where the client can compute renders by itself based on its own information and that provided by the server.